 Hales stood after inspecting the lower impression further, then retraced his steps to the body.

 “This our guy’s work?”
 Delvecchio asked, following close behind, but his tone suggested he knew the answer.

 Hales withdrew a pair of chrome-plated micro tissue forceps from his shirt pocket and stepped next to the corpse.
 Lowering his solid frame to one knee, he leaned over the body.
-“Let’s find out for sure.”
+“Let’s determine for sure.”
 He used the thin instrument to pry open the purple lips, and probed the interior of the mouth, removing some dead leaves and earth.
 The steel prongs of the tool snagged something solid, lodged deep within the throat.
-Hales withdrew the forceps, held the foreign object aloft for inspection.
-“Piece of deadwood shoved down the throat,” he said, scowling.
-“Just like all the others.”
+Hales withdrew the forceps and held the foreign object aloft for closer inspection.
+“Piece of deadwood,” he said, scowling.
+“Like all the others.”